simaon78i/PEPSE-virtual-reality/README.md

 ## Description

-The Tree Package is a comprehensive solution for creating and managing trees in a virtual environment.
+The Packages is a comprehensive solution for creating and managing trees and another objects in a virtual environment.
 It includes classes for generating tree components such as trunks, leaves, and fruits, and handles interactions with these components.
-The package leverages design patterns like Observer and Facade to facilitate interaction and communication between different parts of the system.
+The packages leverages design patterns like Observer and Facade to facilitate interaction and communication between different parts of the system.

 ## Classes Overview

 ### Flora
-- **Description:** The central class of the package.
+- **Description:** The central class of Tree package.
 - **Methods:**
   - Receives a start point and an end point and fills the range with trees.